thkukuk/kubic-control/README.md

 *  kubeconfig - Download kubeconfig
   * --output=<file> - Where the kubeconfig file should be stored
 * node - Manage kubernetes nodes
   * add <node>,... - Add new nodes to cluster.
 Node names must be the name used by salt for that node.
-A comma seperated list or '[]' syntax are allowed to specify more than one new node.
+A comma separated list or '[]' syntax are allowed to specify more than one new node.
   * list - List all reacheable worker nodes
   * reboot <node> - Reboot node from cluster.
 Node will be drained first.
 Node name must be the name used by salt for that node.
   * remove - Remove node form cluster